ttasterisco/ttasterisco.github.com/_posts/2015-04-05-my-clj-s-setup.md

 * [Terminator](http://gnometerminator.blogspot.com/p/introduction.html) for my terminal needs (heh)
 * [Nemo File Manager](https://github.com/linuxmint/nemo)

 So there's the crux - I **don't** use Emacs. *\*ducks for cover\** There, I said it. *uff*.
-Ironically, I used Emacs for a few years, long before I found clojure.
+Ironically, I was an Emacs user for a few years, before I started with Clojure.
 But then I found Sublime Text and have been happy ever since (which doesn't mean I'll be faithful, heh).

 I'm not listing [leiningen](http://leiningen.org/) since that's pretty much the default, but I am curious about [boot](https://github.com/boot-clj/boot).